jmico/beekeeper/examples/flood/README.md

 ## Flood example

-This example allows to estimate the performance of a Beekeper setup, which depends mostly of the performance of the message broker and the network latency.
+This example allows to estimate the performance of a Beekeper setup, which depends heavily on the performance of the message broker and the network latency.

-To run this example start a worker pool of `TestWorker` processes:
+To run this example start the worker pool:
 ```
 cd beekeper/examples/flood
 source setup.sh